-- Master's Degree in Management with a specialized graduate certificate in Diversity from Cambridge College in May 1999
+- Master's Degree in Management with a specialized graduate certificate in Diversity from Cambridge College in May 1999.

-- Bachelor's Degree in Accounting and Finance from Bentley College
+- Bachelor's Degree in Accounting and Finance from Bentley College.

 - Parent Advocacy Training from the Federation for Children with Special Needs

-- Brings thirty years experience as a municipal finance professional as Deputy Treasurer for the Town of Arlington
+- Brings thirty years’ experience as a municipal finance professional as Deputy Treasurer for the Town of Arlington.

-- Unique record of linking fiscal priorities, educational goals, and standards and measures of accountability in a strategic planning format
+- Unique record of linking fiscal priorities, educational goals, and standards and measures of accountability in a strategic planning format.

-- Experienced on both sides of the collective bargaining table representing management on the Cambridge School Committee and workers with labor as President of SEIU/NAGE local 113
+- Experienced on both sides of the collective bargaining table representing management on the Cambridge School Committee and workers with labor as President of SEIU/NAGE local 113.

 - Former Treasurer SEIU 888

-- Served for thirty years as a member of the Cambridge School Committee
+- Served for thirty years as a member of the Cambridge School Committee.

-- Sponsor Cambridge Little League-Major League Braves
+- Sponsor Cambridge Little League-Major League Braves and All-Star team

-- Sponsor Cambridge Girls Softball
+- Sponsor Cambridge Girls Softball.